Effective Date: 23rd March 2018

 In the event of any conflict with the code of conduct and the Paralegal Practitioners’ Rules or the Practising Certificate Rules, (PPR Rules) then the PPR Rules will apply.

-As a member of the PPR, you are a person under voluntary regulation of the PPR and authorised to carry out work as outlined in any Paralegal Practising Certificate issued by the PPR.
-Trainee members do not have Paralegal Practising Certificates.
+As a member of the PPR, you are a person under voluntary regulation of the PPR and able to carry out work as outlined in any Paralegal Practising Certificate issued by the PPR.
+Trainee members (Tier 1) do not have Paralegal Practising Certificates.

 The following activities are Reserved Activities and cannot be undertaken by Paralegals.